Timeline of first orbital launches by country

 The race to launch the first satellite was closely contested by the Soviet Union and the United States, and was the beginning of the Space Race.
 The launching of satellites, while still contributing to national prestige, is a significant economic activity as well, with public and private rocket systems competing for launches, using cost and reliability as selling points.

 List of first orbital launches by country

 Countries like Italy are not included since they have not yet developed an orbital rocket from scratch; i.e., an orbital rocket that was designed and engineered in its entirety in the country in question.

+Partial contributions to orbital launch systems

+Two countries, Italy and New Zealand, have contributed in the creation or continuation of orbital launch systems.